Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

    # Create the options object with attributes and values
    options = {"max_execution_time": 360}

-You can also find the usage for previously completed jobs by using:
+You can also find the job execution time for previously completed jobs by using:

 .. code-block:: python